Collecting location and age data to manage your users and protect your company!

-Confirming user age can be essential for meeting legal requirements, user segmentation, and more.
-Using Centercode’s Date of Birth feature (enabled within the Community’s User Account Settings), you can collect a user’s birthdate immediately upon account creation.
+Confirming user age and location can be essential for meeting legal requirements, user segmentation, and more.
+Using Centercode’s User Account Settings features you can collect any or all of this information immediately upon account creation.

-To enable the Date of Birth Setting upon Account Creation:
+To enable the collecting any of this info upon Account Creation:

 - Log into your Centercode portal as a Community Administrator